-The stable outlooks reflect the consistently profitable trends in operating performance in the recent past, and that such trends are anticipated to continue in the future.
-AM Best expects that the group will continue to maintain the very strong balance sheet strength assessment and the favorable business profile.
+The stable outlooks reflect the consistently profitable trends in operating performance in recent years, and that such trends are anticipated to continue in the future.
+The group is well positioned to continue to maintain the very strong balance sheet strength assessment and the favorable business profile.